Prepare your child for the future by supporting their learning and helping them succeed in physics and maths.

-Save time by producing equation resources for presentations and documents in a fraction of the time needed using Microsoft Equation or LaTeX.
+Save time by producing equation resources for presentations, student booklets, mark schemes and so on in a fraction of the time needed using Microsoft Equation or LaTeX.
 Calculation solutions can be exported to documents and presentations or shared with colleagues.

 - Introducing new concepts, formula and calculation to classes